 My Music Career

-Before I entered the commercial world, I spent the first chapter of my career as a professional classical musician.
-This page tells that story — because it shaped everything that came after.
+Before I entered the commercial world, I spent the first chapter of my career as a professional classical saxophonist.
+It shaped everything that came after.

 Training

-I trained at the Royal Welsh College of Music and Drama (BMus) and the Guildhall School of Music and Drama (MMus), specialising in classical saxophone.
-I also hold a DipABRSM.
+I trained at the Royal Welsh College of Music and Drama (BMus) and the Guildhall School of Music and Drama (MMus), and hold a DipABRSM.
 I started on piano and voice before discovering the saxophone at eleven — somewhat by chance, when my mum bought my dad one for his 40th birthday.
 It quickly became my focus, though I continued piano and voice to a high level throughout.

 Lunar Saxophone Quartet